resourcemode/MfApi/README.md

 MfApi
 =====
-RESTful Api based on ZF2
+RESTful Api based on ZF2 (Working in progress)